EDUCATION, LEARNING AND KNOWLEDGE IN A RAPIDLY CHANGING WORLD

-The programme is designed for students seeking an advanced training in anthropological approaches to educational practice and process in settings as varied as educational institutions, workplaces, and civil society.
-The teaching faculty – who are all active researchers – promote fruitful dialogue between the anthropological and educational traditions of enquiry, resulting in new arenas of study.
+The programme, which is based at the Emdrup campus in Copenhagen, is designed for students seeking advanced training in anthropological approaches to educational practice and process in settings as varied as educational institutions, workplaces, and civil society.
+The teaching faculty are all active researchers, and this means that a fruitful dialogue has been developed between the anthropological and educational traditions of inquiry, leading towards new areas of study.
 Using ethnographic research methods and cross-cultural comparisons, the programme analyses specific (local) practices of education and knowledge in relation to broader (global) social and cultural contexts.

-The programme provides a unique platform for exploring an array of traditional and less usual educational themes and sites across the globe: childhood socialisation and education; educational migration, multiculturalism and new forms of citizenship; global educational policy processes; the production and politics of knowledge; workplace learning, leadership and governance; welfare pedagogy; and religion and education.
+The programme provides a unique platform for exploring an array of traditional and innovative educational themes and sites across the globe.
+These include childhood socialisation and education, educational migration, multiculturalism and new forms of citizenship, global educational policy processes, the production and politics of knowledge, workplace learning, leadership and governance, welfare pedagogy, and religion and education.

-Student, MA in Anthropology of Education and Globalisation
+Student, MA in Anthropology of Education and Globalisation, from Australia

 PLACE OF STUDY